 Creating an API infrastructure, also known as an application network, can extend the longevity of old legacy systems through APIs, while also allowing new systems to be plugged into the net.
 It’s as easy as plugging in a printer.

-Using APIs, organizations can easily plug and unplug applications, devices, and data sources into their growing application networks.
+Using APIs, organisations can easily plug and unplug applications, devices, and data sources into their growing application networks.
 This means they can compete more effectively while applying innovation at a faster rate.
 At the same time, it provides the necessary agility layer between the existing IT and new IT.

 One of the significant benefits of using APIs is giving the consumer ease of access, as they only need to interact solely with APIs to access the data.
 It creates an abstraction regarding how the underlying legacy system is connected to the data source, hence providing greater agility.
-APIs help organizations to move away from point-to-point integration while also creating a tight coupling between applications.
+APIs help organisations to move away from point-to-point integration while also creating a tight coupling between applications.

-Martini™ is TORO Cloud’s API-centric Integration Platform as a Service (iPaaS) for digital transformation, and it leverages your legacy systems through the use of APIs.
+Martini™ is Toro Cloud’s API-centric Integration Platform as a Service (iPaaS) for digital transformation, and it leverages your legacy systems through the use of APIs.